-On Monday, I went to my general practitioner for a walk-in appointment.
+I went to my general practitioner for a walk-in appointment.
 As I sat there, I swear I almost didn’t make it.
-I kept thinking about all of the things I was going to contract from the 25 other people in the waiting room.
+I kept thinking about all of the colds and infections I was going to catch from the 25 other people in the waiting room.
 When the old man sat next to me with his “tuberculosis cough,” I thought about dousing him in hand sanitizer.
 Instead, I figured that it was a great time to practice seeing how long I could hold my breath.

 Two hours and five minutes later, my name was called.
 I had my blood pressure and temperature taken and then waited 20 more minutes to see the Doctor.
 She opened the door, sat down, and started writing me a prescription for refills.
 “I’m not here for refills,” I politely said.
 She asked me what my name was and realized that she had the wrong chart.
 Ten minutes later she walked back in, asked me why I was there, diagnosed me, and walked out, all within 2.5 minutes.
 I was told that I had a life-threatening condition and that I should head to the emergency as soon as I could.
 And then she was gone.